eacardenase/eacardenase/README.md

 Currently I'm studyng Strategic Data Analytics at Fundación Universitaria Konrad Lorenz, and working on my Python skills.
 I have interest in Data Engineering and Web Scraping.
-Recently I'm working on HTML and CSS to have some hand's on experience into Web Development and later on back-end development and that's because I love working with data!
+Recently I'm working on Web Development and later on back-end development and that's because I love working with data!

+### Some tecnologies I have experience on:

+- Python
+- MySQL
+- Data Analysis (pandas, numpy, matplotlib, scikit-learn)
+- Web Scraping (Beautiful Soup 4, Scrapy)
+- HTML
+- CSS
+- Git
+- Power BI